HamzaHamani/BookEase/README.md

 ## Getting Started

 1. **Authentication:**
-   - Employees can sign in using their credentials provided by Supabase.
+   - Employees can sign in, log in, and log out using their provided credentials.

 2. **Dashboard Navigation:**
    - Use the navigation menu to explore different sections such as statistics, bookings, cabin availability, and member management.